gl-vis/gl-mesh3d/README.md

 #### `mesh.update(params)`
 Updates the contents of the simplicial complex in place.

-* `params` is a list of parameters which are in the same format as `createSimplicialComplex`
+* `params` is a list of parameters which are in the same format as the constructor

 ## Properties